 Specialising in Acting, Magic and Medieval Combat display, Christophe also studies Astrophysics with the Open University.

 Since 2009 he has been the owner-operator of Trapdoor Entertainment and has seen the company grow from strength to strength.
 One highlight was the successful international tour over Christmas 2012, of his self written card based magic show "A La Carte", working with his (then) fiancée, who designed and managed the show on tour.

 2014-15 was a developmental period for Christophe.
 After some further education with an incredibly talented tutor in Dublin, Christophe focussed on developing new projects for the 2016 season and beyond.
 With a stage play at the devising stage, Christophe also launched a new initiative, "The Melting Pot", which aims to work at a grass roots level to support performers of all levels, not only in a professional, but also a personal context.
 Primarily this work has taken the form of weekend workshops, but further projects are also being explored.

 After a first foray into Musical Theatre, playing as Drake in the Mullingar Musical Society's production of "Annie" in October 2015, Christophe returned to the Mullingar Arts Centre for his first ever panto season, and appeared as Captain Morgan in Cinderella.

 2016-17 was a consolidation period for Christophe.
 After appearing as Cú Chulainn’s fighting double for the Laochra commemoration at Croke Park, he appeared in several projects for both Irish Arms and Footsteps NI, took some time out for two family bereavements and to get married!

 He closed out 2017 with 3 months spent in further professional development training with David Scott in Dublin.

-He lives in County Westmeath, Ireland, with his actor & technician wife & her assistance dog, four cats, six chickens and two fish.
+He/She lives in County Westmeath, Ireland, with his/her actor & technician wife & her assistance dog, four cats, six hens and a goldfish.
 In his rare moments of down time, he loves to cook and bake.